 sethserver / Python

-How to Avoid Python KeyError Exceptions
+Python KeyError: How to Avoid and Handle Dictionary Exceptions

 One of the more frustrating aspects of idomatic Python is EAFP (easier to ask for permission) over LBYL (look before you leap).
 Using EAFP on dictionaries leaves us with code that with piles of try/except blocks, or worse, code that crashes when it is given unexpected input.
 Here is a basic example of some Python code that will crash when executed.